bvulaj/ask-these-questions/README.md

 * Do people check in when they’re on vacation?
 How often?
 * Is it possible to work from home?
 How often?
 Does anyone do this?
 * Does this position require travel?
 How often?
+* What is your biggest pain point of working here?

 _As many of these as possible are “statistical” questions – a company may say that they “don’t have hours”, but if everyone leaves at 9pm that’s not a good sign._